WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - New cross-origin iframe loading flow
     - decidePolicyForNavigationAction - tell old process navigation will likely continue in new process
     - when navigation commits, tell old process that happened, switch from LocalFrame to RemoteFrame in frame tree
-    - When loading completes in new process, tell old process that happened, then onload can fire
+    - When loading completes in new process, tell old process that happened, then on-load can fire
     - Make all FrameTree traversal use IPC to pull or push info
 - Other things to consider
     - Drawing to the screen/compositing